yinghangqiu/DNSC_6301_Group15/README.md

 * Columns used as inputs in the final model:
 * Columns used as target(s) in the final model:
 * Type of model: Depth=6
-* Software used to implement the model :
+* Software used to implement the model : Spyder(Anaconda3)
-* Version of the modeling software: anaconda
+* Version of the modeling software: 3.3.6
 * Hyperparameters or other settings of your model:

 ### Quantitative analysis